Ethiopian Airlines Flight 302

-Ethiopian Airlines Flight 302 was a scheduled international passenger flight from Addis Ababa Bole International Airport in Ethiopia to Jomo Kenyatta International Airport in Nairobi, Kenya.
-On 10 March 2019, the Boeing 737 MAX 8 aircraft which operated the flight crashed near the town of Bishoftu six minutes after takeoff, killing all 157 people aboard.
+Ethiopian Airlines Flight 302 was a scheduled international passenger flight from Bole International Airport in Addis Ababa, Ethiopia, to Jomo Kenyatta International Airport in Nairobi, Kenya.
+On 10 March 2019, the Boeing 737 MAX 8 aircraft which operated the flight crashed near the town of Bishoftu six minutes after takeoff.
+All 149 passengers and 8 crew members on board died.

-Flight 302 is Ethiopian Airlines's deadliest accident to date, surpassing the fatal hijacking of Flight 961 resulting in a crash near the Comoros in 1996.
-It is also the deadliest aircraft accident to occur in Ethiopia, surpassing the crash of an Ethiopian Air Force Antonov An-26 in 1982, which killed 73.
+ET 302 is Ethiopian Airlines' deadliest accident to date, surpassing the fatal hijacking of Flight 961 resulting in a crash near the Comoros in 1996.
+It is also the deadliest aircraft accident to occur in Ethiopia, surpassing the crash of an Ethiopian Air Force Antonov An-26 in 1982, which killed 73 people on board.

-This was the second MAX 8 accident in less than five months after the crash of Lion Air Flight 610.
-Both crashes prompted a two-year worldwide long term grounding of the jet and an investigation into how the aircraft was approved to service.
+The accident was the second involving a MAX 8 in less than five months after the crash of Lion Air Flight 610 in the Java Sea.
+The crashes prompted a two-year worldwide long term grounding of the jet and an investigation into how the aircraft was approved for passenger service.

 Aircraft and crew

-The aircraft was a Boeing 737 MAX 8, registered ET-AVJ with a manufacturer's serial number of 62450, (construction number 7243), powered by two CFM International LEAP-1B engines.
-The aircraft was manufactured in October 2018 and delivered on 15 November 2018, making it around four months old at the time of the accident.
-It had flown from Johannesburg, South Africa as ET858 the night prior.
+The aircraft was a new Boeing 737 MAX 8, with serial number 62450 and registered as ET-AVJ.
+It was manufactured by Boeing Commercial Airplanes in 2018 and was delivered to Ethiopian Airlines on 15 November.
+It had logged 1,330.3 airframe hours in 382 takeoff and landing cycles.
+It was also powered by two CFM International LEAP-1B28B1G05 engines.

-The captain of the plane was Yared Getachew, 29, who had been flying with the airline for almost nine years and had logged a total of 8,122 flight hours, including 4,120 hours on the Boeing 737.
-He had been a Boeing 737-800 captain since November 2017, and Boeing 737 MAX since July 2018.
+In command was Captain Yared Getachew, aged 29, who had been flying with the airline for almost nine years and had logged a total of 8,122 flight hours, including 4,120 hours on the Boeing 737.
+He had been a Boeing 737-800 captain since November 2017, and flying Boeing 737 MAX since July 2018.
 At the time of the accident, he was the youngest captain at the airline.
-The first officer, Ahmed Nur Mohammod Nur, 25, was a recent graduate from the airline's academy with 361 flight hours logged, including 207 hours on the Boeing 737.
+The first officer, Ahmednur Mohammed, aged 25, was a recent graduate from the airline's academy with 361 flight hours logged, including 207 hours on the Boeing 737.